adamwan-nexplore/guidebook-nxp-hk/what-we-use/cursor.md

 ## What is MCP

 [MCP](https://modelcontextprotocol.io) (Model Control Protocol) is a Open Protocol.
-LLM supports MCP can interact with **services** and **data sources** that support MCP directly.
+LLM supports MCP can interact with **services** and **data sources** that support MCP directly

-- Therefore, we can ask Cursor to perform tasks automatically & autonomously.
+Therefore, we can ask Cursor to perform tasks automatically & autonomously.
 What we need to do is provide **GOOD context**

 ## Improvement

-- Auth does not include in MCP
+MCP does not support Authentication natively\
-- We need to work on it separately (e.g. playwright?)
+We need to work on it separately (e.g. playwright?)

 ## Danger Zone

-- You can try `auto-run mode` aka yolo mode
+You can try `auto-run mode` aka yolo mode

 ## Alternatives